trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     -   CMFCPropertyGridProperty::m_strFormat

--   Изменена сигнатура CKeyboardManager::ShowAllAccelerators и удален параметр разделителя сочетаний клавиш.
+-   Changed the signature of CKeyboardManager::ShowAllAccelerators and removed the accelerator delimiter parameter.

--   Добавлен метод CPropertyPage::GetParentSheet. Его следует вызывать в классе PropertyPage вместо GetParent для возврата правильного родительского окна таблицы, которое может быть родителем или прародителем окна CPropertyPage. Для вызова GetParentSheet вместо ofGetParent может потребоваться изменить код.
+-   Added CPropertyPage::GetParentSheet, and in the CPropertyPage class, call it instead of GetParent to get the correct parent sheet window, which may be the parent or a grandparent window to CPropertyPage.
+You might have to change your code to call GetParentSheet instead ofGetParent.

--   Исправлено несбалансированное #pragma warning(push) в ATLBASE.
-H, которое неправильно отключало предупреждения. Теперь после проверки ATLBASE.H предупреждения включены правильно.
+-   Fixed unbalanced #pragma warning(push) in ATLBASE.H, which caused warnings to be disabled incorrectly.
+Those warnings are now enabled correctly after ATLBASE.H has been parsed.

--   Методы, связанные с D2D, перемещены из AFX_GLOBAL_DATA в _AFX_D2D_STATE:
+-   Moved D2D-related methods from AFX_GLOBAL_DATA to _AFX_D2D_STATE:

     -   GetDirectD2dFactory